fr3fou/beep/README.md

 - [x] ~~Fix clipping in release of linear ADSR~~  _(theoretically negligible)_
 - [x] Implement logarithmic / exp ADSR
 - [x] Support for dotted notes
-- [ ] No-op "Measure" and "Section" functions

 ## How to play music